pryley/site-reviews/readme.txt

 - Fixed Multisite compatibility
 - Fixed rating validation when using a custom maximum rating value
 - Fixed review limits validation for assigned reviews
+- Fixed review migration of invalid 3rd-party reviews (reviews that were previously imported incorrectly)
 - Fixed review name and email fallback values to use those of the logged-in user
 - Fixed the submission date of reviews, it now uses the timezone offset in the WordPress settings